Gentlymad-Studios/SubstanceToTexture/README.md

 # SubstanceToTexture
-A small for unity to convert Substance .sbsar files into plain texture files without any further dependencies.
+A small tool for unity to convert Substance .sbsar files into plain texture files without any further dependencies.